Housing market has strongest start to the year since 2005

 Britain's booming property market recorded its strongest start to the year since 2005, with average sold prices up 0.8 per cent over the month.
 Across the UK, the average house price in January was £255,556.

-Annual growth accelerated to 11.2 per cent but that pace is likely to begin to slow down this year when households budgets are impacted by rising living costs, Nationwide said.
+Annual growth accelerated to 11.2 per cent but that pace is likely to begin to slow down this year when household budgets are affected by rising living costs, Nationwide said.

 Soaring property prices are already stretching affordability for many prospective homeowners, with a 10 per cent deposit on a typical first-time buyer home now equivalent to 56 per cent of total gross annual earnings, a record high.